R&D Tax Credit News

 January 11, 2024

-With the beginning of tax filing season starting at the end January, many taxpayers and tax professionals are starting to prepare for the 2023 tax year and looking at the everchanging field of the research tax credit.
+With the beginning of tax filing season starting at the end of January, many taxpayers and tax professionals are starting to prepare for the 2023 tax year and looking at the everchanging field of the research tax credit.
 Some of those changes start at a state level with several states enacting new legislation or changes to tax law:

 Missouri – For tax years beginning on or after January 1, 2023, taxpayers may once again apply for the Qualified Research Expense tax credit.
 The research tax credit has not been available in Missouri since December 31, 2004.
-The maximum credit per taxpayer is $300,000 per year, with an aggregate cap of $10 million, with $5 million reserved for minority and women business enterprises and small businesses (businesses with 50 or fewer fulltime employees).
+The maximum credit per taxpayer is $300,000 per year, with an aggregate cap of $10 million, with $5 million reserved for minority and women business enterprises and small businesses (businesses with 50 or fewer full-time employees).
 The application cycle is now open, and applications are due by September 30.

 Pennsylvania – Starting July 1, 2023, the online application for the Research and Development tax credit for Pennsylvania moved to myPATH, an online portal where companies can file their credit.
 This is a change from the previous web application e-TIDES that performed the same function.